VISITOR PLEASE NOTE

 2. fuel rationing in the likely event of deepening scarcities in the supply of oil and gas (the oil peak).

 The scheme is designed to be equally suited to both these purposes, providing ways of regulating demand for fuel both for climate reasons, and fuel supply reasons, as required.
 It includes all participants – consumers, industry, Government departments – within a single market, to which they all have access and on which they can buy and sell carbon units within a single Carbon Budget.
 The Budget is a guarantee that targets requiring the political economy as a whole to reduce its dependence on fossil fuels will actually be achieved.

 Other names used for energy rationing systems include: personal carbon allowances, carbon rations, tradable permits, carbon rationing, etc, and there is a spelling variant: "domestic tradeable quotas".
 Sometimes these names refer to precisely the model of DTQs as described here; sometimes they don't.
 DTQs go further than personal carbon allowances, because they are not just for citizens; they are for every institution in the economy - companies, traders, schools, hospitals, the Government...
 They are "national carbon allowances".
 For a discussion of personal carbon allowances and other systems, and a comparison with DTQs, see Memorandum on DTQs

 Energy and The Common Purpose: by David Fleming.
-This is an expanded and illustrated description of DTQs, intended for everyone, from citizens and students to policy-makers.
-Published by The Lean Economy Connection, ISBN 0-9550849-1-1.
-(3 October) 36 pp. Price £5.
-(Also obtainable direct from the publisher: The Lean Economy Connection, P.O.Box 52449,London NW3 9AN. enclosing a cheque for £5.
-Online payment arrangements will be available shortly).
+This is an expanded and illustrated description of DTQs, intended for everyone from citizens and students to policy-makers.
+ISBN 0-9550849-1-1.
+Price £5.
+(Can be downloaded for free or purchased in print copy direct from the publisher: The Lean Economy Connection).

 Contact: David Fleming